 This raw and rugged land is ruled by sovereign mountain peaks, pummeled by waterfalls, and dotted with warm pools that provide a moment’s respite from an exacting climate.

-Listen to the roar of the Hjálparfoss waterfall and snap a picture of the ever-present mountains, which have been tinted unusual shades by colorful volcanic furies.
+Listen to the roar of the Hjálparfoss waterfall along with hiking and snap a picture of the ever-present mountains, which have been tinted unusual shades by colorful volcanic furies.

 Visit Iceland’s most fearsome volcano, which bides its time until the next eruption and take a dip in one of the area’s natural pools.

 19 Jun – 30 Sep: Monday, Wednesday & SaturdayDuration

 (Please mention your hotel / guesthouse details at the time of booking.
 If you do not have this information now, please contact the local activity operator 24 hours prior to the start of the tour with these details.)

 Pickup and drop-off service will not be provided from Laugavegur and Hverfisgata streets of the city.

 Alternate meeting point: You can meet the tour directly at Holtagarðar 10, 104 Reykjavík.
 Please arrive 15 minutes prior to departure.Ending Point

 The tour ends at your hotel/guesthouse in the Reykjavik area